windows93dotnet/sys42/README.md

 ## CLI dev tool

 The project has a NodeJS CLI dev tool nammed `42`. \
-It is developed and tested on Node 19 but should work in Node 18.
+It is developed and tested on Linux using Node 19 but should work in Node 18.
+(It's not working on Windows at the moment).

 ```bash
 npm install